headphonejames/you-are-interesting-hugo/content/en/how.md

 After many additional conversations, it became clear that:

  * I needed to collect metrics.
-I would need to build an ap to track those metrics.
+To do that, I would need to (build an app)[app] to track those metrics.
  * I needed a logo.
  * I needed a branded tee shirt.
  * I needed messaging.